 Apple white and the use of white space in your design

-I think white space is powerful; applied correctly, it can become an integral part of your design.
+White space is powerful; when applied correctly, it can become an integral part of your design.
 And it does a great job holding images, graphics, and text together on a page.

 It will also help you with spacing and produce a more consistent design, which goes a long way toward creating a good user experience UI.